taisto/boutique-ctrlrpanel/README.md

 ## Introduction ##

-My small project for creating Ctrlr panels for Roland Boutique JU-06 and JX-03.
+My small project for creating Ctrlr panels for Roland Boutique JU-06 (and later also JX-03, since I own those two).
 I know there is already a commercial offering for this.
 However, the guy does not support / sell to Linux customers, and I really like free software.